 Notes

-Make ahead: Dressing can be made up to 3 days ahead, covered and refrigerated.
+Make ahead: Vinaigrette can be made up to 3 days ahead, covered and refrigerated.
 Bring to room temperature before using.
 Candied walnuts can also be made up to 3 days ahead, covered and kept at room temperature.

 Type of pears to use: I recommend using d’Anjou pears.
 Bartlett or Comice will also work well.